kencu/Build-Scripts/README.md

 # Build and install in a temp directory
 INSTX_PREFIX="$HOME/tmp" ./build-wget.sh

-# Build and install in a temp directory and use and different library path
-INSTX_PREFIX="$HOME/tmp" INSTX_LIBDIR="$HOME/mylibs" ./build-wget.sh
 ```

 ## Runtime Paths

 The build scripts attempt to set runtime paths in everything it builds.
-For example, on Fedora x86_64 the  options include `-L/usr/local/lib64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`. `new-dtags` ensures a `RUNPATH` is used (as opposed to `RPATH`), and `RUNPATH` allows `LD_LIBRARY_PATH` overrides at runtime.
+For example, on Fedora x86_64 the `LDFLAGS` include `-L/usr/local/lib64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`. `new-dtags` ensures a `RUNPATH` is used (as opposed to `RPATH`), and `RUNPATH` allows `LD_LIBRARY_PATH` overrides at runtime.
 The `LD_LIBRARY_PATH` support is important so self tests can run during `make check`.

 If all goes well you will not suffer the stupid path problems that have plagued Linux for the last 25 years or so.

 ## Dependencies

 Dependent libraries are minimally tracked.
-Once a library is built a file with the library name is `touch`'d in `$HOME/.build-scripts`.
+Once a library is built a file with the library name is `touch`'d in `$HOME/.build-scripts/$prefix`.
+Use of `$prefix` allows tracking of multiple installs.
 If the file is older than 7 days then the library is automatically rebuilt.
 Automatic rebuilding ensures newer versions of a library are used when available and sidesteps problems with trying to track version numbers.

+Rebuilding after 7 days avoids a lot of package database bloat.
+As an example, MacPorts `registry.db` have been reported with sizes of 658,564,096, 744,112,128, 62,558,208 and 59,329,536.
+Also see [registry.db getting rather obese and updates very slow](https://lists.macports.org/pipermail/macports-users/2020-June/048510.html) on the MacPorts mailing list.

 Programs are not tracked.
 When a script like `build-git.sh` or `build-ssh.sh` is run then the program is always built or rebuilt.
 The dependently libraries may (or may not) be built based the age, but the program is always rebuilt.

-You can delete `$HOME/.build-scripts` and all dependent libraries will be rebuilt on the next run of a build script.
+You can delete `$HOME/.build-scripts/$prefix` and all dependent libraries will be rebuilt on the next run of a build script.

 ## Authenticity